SamanKhalife/X-Defender/README.md

 **X-Defender** is an advanced [DDoS mitigation](https://www.cloudflare.com/learning/ddos/ddos-mitigation/#:~:text=DDoS%20mitigation%20refers%20to%20the,%2Dservice%20(DDoS)%20attack.) tool built with [eBPF](https://ebpf.io/) and [XDP](https://www.iovisor.org/technology/xdp).
 It not only filters and limits malicious traffic in real-time but also takes a proactive and aggressive approach to neutralize threats before they impact your network.
 Leveraging the power of XDP, X-Defender operates at the lowest level of the Linux networking stack, ensuring high performance and minimal latency while effectively countering even the most sophisticated DDoS attacks.

-**Note: This project is in progress, and we are actively working on the code**
 # Table of Contents

 - [Deep Architecture Overview](https://github.com/SamanKhalife/X-Defender/blob/main/docs/architecture.md)